danburzo/trimd/README.md

 trimd markup --data-url my-file.md | xargs open -a Firefox
 ```

+> Note that at the time of writing, Firefox does not immediately render `data:` URLs passed from the command line (you need to press <kbd>Return</kbd> in the URL bar).
+See [#1892289](https://bugzilla.mozilla.org/show_bug.cgi?id=1892289), which is in the process of being fixed.

 ### `trimd remarkup`

 Simplify HTML by converting it to Markdown and back.
 The command is more or less the equivalent of `trimd markdown | trimd markup`.